planetceres/altcoin_analysis/README.md

-## Altcoin Analysis Project Proposal
+## Token Analysis Project Proposal

 See .Rmd notebook for details.